 So here’s a question: what do you need to get done?

+Answer that first.
 Then think about the tools that are more than just the highest-rated, most-talked-about-by-the-cool-kids apps.

 I thought it would be clever to use my phone for ideas that pop into my head when I’m out for my morning walk, and it is — except I consistently forget they’re there.

 Good intentions and the wrong tool are not the best combination.